proditserbia/Automatic-License-Plate-Recognition-ALPR-on-Raspberry-Pi/README.md

 🔧 Built for lightweight real-time ALPR on edge devices.
 Perfect as a starting point for IoT projects, parking systems, or smart surveillance.

+## 📜 License
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.